bitAPAI/.github/profile/readme.md

-# bitAPAI Organization
+# BitAPAI Organization

-Welcome to bitAPAI, your go-to organization for seamless integration with the Bittensor network.
+Welcome to BitAPAI, your go-to organization for seamless integration with the Bittensor network.
 We provide a comprehensive API interface, user-friendly apps, and more, allowing developers and end-users to harness the power of Bittensor effortlessly.

 ## Features